iamfarazbaig/web-assignment2/README.md

 + Used New Relic for analytics
 ![][analytics]
 + Used prettier as a File Watcher on WebStorm to prettify code on save.
++ Protection from CORS errors in app.js (server side)

 ## Independent learning.